AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 * Beeminder
 * *and many, many more*

-I've even designed my own productivity software. "[HabitShaper](https://www.youtube.com/watch?v=Wzlw-vrG1-E)", which is now abandonded.
+I even designed my own productivity software. "[HabitShaper](https://www.youtube.com/watch?v=Wzlw-vrG1-E)", which is now abandonded.
 And "Stride", a task manager based on how CPU's juggle and complete tasks, which *\*ahem\** I never completed.

 All this leap-frogging has just been perfectionism, of course.
 I know that more important than which system I choose is **whether I stick to any system** long enough to see the benefits.
 Seneca said it best: